-The procedure to install the Modem can be described in general terms in the following steps:
+The procedure to install the Router can be described in general terms in the following steps:

 - 1. Gather information and equipment needed to install the device.
-Before you power on the device or connect it to your computer, make sure you have all the necessary information, cables, power adapter and any other required equipment listed. - 2.
+Before you begin the actual installation make sure you have all the necessary information and equipment. - 2.
 Install the hardware, that is, connect the cables (Ethernet and telephone) to the device and connect the power adapter. - 3.
-Check the IP settings on your computer and change them if necessary so the computer can access the web-based software built into the Modem. - 4.
+Check the IP settings on your computer and change them if necessary so the computer can access the web-based software built into the Router. - 4.
 Use the web-based management software to configure the device to suit the requirements of your ADSL account.